brdavies/launch-server/README.md

 # launch-server – app deployment for node.js

-launch is an application deployment framework, essentially a lean set of [jake](https://github.com/mde/jake) tasks for deploying node apps.
+launch-server is an application deployment framework, essentially a lean set of [jake](https://github.com/mde/jake) tasks for deploying node apps.

 Currently it is tiny, but very extensible.